Logo

 For this Ionic example app you will need:

-• An Ionic app where you will integrate this login.
-You can either use a blank app, or an existing one.
+• An Ionic app where you will integrate this functionality.
+You can either use a Ionic blank app, or an existing one.

-• Follow the setup steps for Android (to enable Google login on Android).
+• Follow the setup steps from below for Android (to enable Google login on Android).

-• Follow the setup steps for iOS (to enable Google login on iOS).
+• Follow the setup steps from below for iOS (to enable Google login on iOS).

 • The Google Sign-In Cordova/PhoneGap Plugin to interact with the device native API's.